 (3) Level 2: Moderate Level of Care.

-(a) An assisted living program that accepts a resident who requires a moderate level of care shall have staff with the abilities to provide the services listed in §G(3)(b)—(g) of this regulation, and the program shall provide those services.
+(a) An assisted living program that accepts a resident who requires a moderate level of care shall have staff with the abilities to provide the services listed in [§G(3)(b)—(g)] §H(3)(b)—(g) of this regulation, and the program shall provide those services.

 (b) Health and Wellness.
 Staff shall have the ability to: